ncyxie/Notepad-DOT/README.md

 to continue this notepad development soon.
 I may focus and develop new applications like video players, music players or something like that.
 Peace! ✌️**

-**Oh and also, I will still try to release one more stable update for this notepad before break.
-Do not ask for ETA.**
+**Oh and also, I will still try to release one more stable update for this notepad before break.**

 ## Introduction